ethanfuerst/box-office-tracking/README.md

    - **update_type**
      - Can be "scrape" or "s3"
      - "scrape" will scrape the box office data from [Box Office Mojo](https://www.boxofficemojo.com/year/world/)
-       - This is the easiest way to run this as it doesn't require setting up a s3 bucket.
+       - This is the easiest way to run this as it doesn't require setting up a S3 bucket.
-     - "s3" will assume the box office data is already in an s3 bucket and will load it into duckdb (more on that below)
+     - "s3" will assume the box office data is already in an S3 bucket and will load it into duckdb (more on that below)
-       - This method is a more accurate than the scrape method and but requrires setting up a s3 bucket.
+       - This method is a more accurate than the scrape method and but requires setting up a S3 bucket.
    - **sheet_name**
      - Name of the google sheet that the dashboard will be written to.
    - **folder_name**